pourmalek/covir2/20211217/README.md

 ***********************************************************************************************************************************************************
 ***********************************************************************************************************************************************************

-## The Omicron variant, Farshad Pourmalek's take:
+## The Omicron variant, Farshad Pourmalek's take, 2021-12-15:

 ## Given all vailable evidence so far, Omicron will most probably leave more cases, hospitalizations, and even deaths compared to previous waves, due to exponential growth – even with counterfactual scenarios of full lockdowns and highest coverages 3 doses of mRNA vaccines.
 Percent fatality and hospitalization lower than delta, but absolute numbers, higher.